godotengine/godot-docs/about/introduction.rst

   the generated files of the documentation are not meant to be modified.
 See :ref:`doc_class_reference_writing_guidelines` for details.

-In addition to this documentation you may also want to take a look at the various `Godot demo projects <https://github.com/godotengine/godot-demo-projects>`_.
+In addition to this documentation, you may also want to take a look at the various `Godot demo projects <https://github.com/godotengine/godot-demo-projects>`_.

 Have fun reading and making games with Godot Engine!